ugate/repo/nodejs/README.md

 # Node.js Installation
 The scripts provided in this directory can be used to agnostically build, install, test and deploy [Node.js](https://nodejs.org) applications using `bash`.

 The script utilizes [nvm (Node Version Management)](https://github.com/nvm-sh/nvm) so each application can define it's own `.nvmrc` file that contains the version of Node.js that should be used to build, deploy and run the app.
+The [`nvmrc.sh`](nvmrc.sh) script is internally called by [`node-app.sh`](node-app.sh) and will ensure that the Node.js version defined within the `.nvmrc` file is installed and used during builds and deployments as well as the version used for the running app.
+The `.nvmrc` file can also contain a [Node.js codename](https://github.com/nodejs/Release/blob/master/CODENAMES.md).
+In which case, the latest derived Node.js version for the defined codename will be installed and used during builds and deployments as well as the version used for the running app.

 ## Build
 The following steps are performed by [`node-app.sh`](node-app.sh):